Dabigatran

 blue unaunahi tile generic

-Dabigatran is an anticoagulant.
+Dabigatran belongs to a group of medicines called anticoagulants.
 Anticoagulants work by interrupting the clot-forming process and increasing the time it takes for blood clots to form.
 This helps prevent blood clots from forming and stops existing clots from growing bigger.
+Read more about anticoagulants.

 • After hip or knee surgery when your risk of blood clots is increased.